Add To Favorites

 Make a Mobius strip with colorful lines, shapes, and mathematical patterns.
 Cut it in half and watch the magic happen!

-Discuss how the repetition of lines and shapes creates patterns and designs.
+Invite students to discuss how the repetition of lines and shapes creates patterns and designs.

+Inform students that each will be creating a Mobius strip.
 Provide each student with a strip of paper approximately 24” x 2” (60cm x 5cm).

 Invite students to compare designs and discuss the effects of various shape and color combinations.